keymetrics/docker-pm2/README.md

 * $SECRET_KEY Keymetrics bucket secret key
 * $PUBLIC_KEY Keymetrics bucket public key
 * $INSTANCE_NAME Name for this instance on Keymetrics

+You can also pass the JSON_LOGS env variable to ouput JSON instead of classic logs.

 ## Actions